yogidevendra/docs/docs/dtgateway_security.md

 Kerberos authentication can be enabled for UI Console as well.
 When it is enabled access to the Gateway web-services is Kerberos authenticated.
 The browser should be configured for SPNEGO authentication when accessing the Console.
 A user typically obtains a master ticket first by logging in to kerberos system in a terminal emulator using kinit.
-Then the user launches a browser and accesses the Console URL.
+Then, user launches a browser to access the Console URL.
 The browser will use the master ticket obtained by kinit earlier to obtain the necessary security tokens to authenticate with the Gateway.